H’seven

 “No, Mr. Hergenrather.
 I’m not going to do that.”

-“And I thought we were pals.”
+“And I thought we were pals, Henry.”

-The technician, invisible at Pojade’s right hand says in his earbud, “Sir, are you seeing this?”
+The technician, invisible at Pojade’s right hand, says in his earbud, “Sir, are you seeing this?”

 The woman in the van’s passenger seat is pointing.
 Afternoon sun sets her jet features in vivid relief and, despite its glare in her face, she is pointing as though she has somehow seen the tiny thing pacing almost half a klick ahead of the vehicle.
 She appears to be pointing at them.

-“Take it up.
-Now!”
-Pojade says and the technician’s response is a stomach-churning vertical ascent for those within the virtual portal.
 The drone’s pressors slingshot it a full kilometer above the vehicle in seconds.
 Tiny, silent, its chameleon skin renders it effectively invisible.

 Pojade straightens himself, shaking off the visceral effect.
 Hergenrather appears unmoved.